ValerieMauduit/AoC2021/README.md

 will try to work this way.
 Let's see.

 And it worked, after some iterations on small bugs, like "is it the index, or the index + 1?"

+The second star needed many snailfish additions.
+I don't know why actually I was so good in it.
+But I had no problem to perform all of them very quickly.